-- A well defined organisational structure with clear lines of accountability, which has a documented delegation of authority that sets out decisions that need to be taken and the appropriate authority levels of management, including matters that require the Board's approval. - The Audit Committee reviews quarterly financial reports, annual financial statements and the internal audit report on a periodic basis.
-Discussions with Management were held to deliberate on actions that are required to be taken to address internal control matters identified by outsourced internal audit function. - The Executive Directors are closely involved in the running of business and operations of the Group and they report to the Board on significant changes in business and external environment, which affect operations of the Group at large. - Experienced and dedicated teams of personnel across key functional units. - 5.
-Scheduled periodic management meetings are held to discuss the Group's performance, business operations and management issues, as well as to formulate appropriate measures to address them. - Established internal policies and procedures for key business units within the Group. - 7.
+- 1. A well defined organisational structure with clear lines of accountability, which has a documented delegation of authority that sets out decisions that need to be taken and the appropriate authority levels of management, including matters that require the Board's approval. - 2.
+The Audit Committee reviews quarterly financial reports, annual financial statements and the internal audit report on a periodic basis.
+Discussions with Management were held to deliberate on actions that are required to be taken to address internal control matters identified by outsourced internal audit function. - 3.
+The Executive Directors are closely involved in the running of business and operations of the Group and they report to the Board on significant changes in business and external environment, which affect operations of the Group at large. - 4.
+Experienced and dedicated teams of personnel across key functional units. - 5.
+Scheduled periodic management meetings are held to discuss the Group's performance, business operations and management issues, as well as to formulate appropriate measures to address them. - 6.
+Established internal policies and procedures for key business units within the Group. - 7.
 One of the Group's operations is ISO 9001:2008 and ISO 14001:2004 certified.
-With such certifications, audits are periodically conducted by external ISO auditors to ensure compliance with the terms and conditions of the certifications.
+With such certifications, audits are periodically conducted by external ISO auditors to ensure continuous compliance and enhancement of quality management system.